TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-accmgmt-recover-acc.md

     ownershipId="StorageMediaEdge_AccountManagement"
 />

-# Recover deleted storage account
+# Recover deleted storage data
 :::Section Recommended solutions:::

-## Recovering your deleted storage account
+## Recovering your deleted storage data
-Storage account recovery is now available via the Azure Portal.
+Use diagnostics below to check if your data is recoverable.

 ### Recovery diagnostics